mottram/mottram/_posts/2009-11-9-weblog-comments-via-twitter.markdown

 $(document).ready(function() {
 $.Juitter.start({
 	searchType:"searchWord",
-	searchObject:"#mot_\{\{ page.short \}\}",
+	searchObject:"%23mot%5F\{\{ page.short \}\}",
 	placeHolder:"tweets",
 	loadMSG: "<em>There are no comments on this post, yet...</em>", });
 	});
 {% endhighlight %}

-Replace `page.short` with the Liquid template tag that matches your YAML Front Matter.
-You could also add a post's tags to Juitter's `searchObject`, if you wanted to includ general discussion on Twitter around the topic of your post, or anything else you fancy--if you view source on this page, you'll see I've added the post's short <abbr>URL</abbr> in a bid to mimic Disqus' ability to track tweets linking to a particular post with [UberVu][6] and [backtype][7].
+Replace `page.short` with the Liquid template tag that matches your YAML Front Matter, and note that you'll need to [URL encode][11] the hash and underscore.
+You could also add, say, a post's tags to Juitter's `searchObject`, if you wanted to includ general discussion on Twitter around the topic of your post, or anything else you fancy.
+(I had hoped to mimic Disqus' clever tracking of tweets that mention a post, which uses [backtype][7] and [UberVu][6], by including my short <abbr>URL</abbr>s, but Juitter doesn't like those either.)

 Of course, though the instructions above apply to [jekyll][1], this will work with pretty much any weblogging system, as long as you can generate a unique string for your hashtag (WordPress users, for example, could make use of the [`<?php the_ID(); ?>`][8] tag.)